Murder of the Romanov family

-In 1979, amateur sleuth Alexander Avdonin discovered the burial site.
-The Soviet Union did not acknowledge the existence of these remains publicly until 1989 during the glasnost period.
-The identity of the remains was later confirmed by forensic and DNA analysis and investigation, with the assistance of British experts.
+In 1979, amateur detective Alexander Avdonin discovered the burial site.
+The Soviet Union did not acknowledge the existence of these remains publicly until 1989 during the Glasnost period.
+The identities of the remains were confirmed by forensic and DNA analysis and investigation in 1994, with the assistance of British experts.
 In 1998, eighty years after the executions, the remains of the Romanovs were reinterred in a state funeral in the Peter and Paul Cathedral in Saint Petersburg.
 The funeral was not attended by key members of the Russian Orthodox Church, who disputed the authenticity of the remains.
-In 2007, a second, smaller grave which contained the remains of the two Romanov children missing from the larger grave, was discovered by amateur archaeologists; they were confirmed to be the remains of Alexei and a sister—either Anastasia or Maria—by DNA analysis.
-In 2008, after considerable and protracted legal wrangling, the Russian Prosecutor General's office rehabilitated the Romanov family as "victims of political repressions".
+In 2007, a second, smaller grave which contained the remains of two of the Romanov children, missing from the larger grave, was discovered by amateur archaeologists; they were confirmed to be the remains of Alexei and a sister—either Anastasia or Maria—by DNA analysis.
+In 2008, after considerable and protracted legal wrangling, the Russian prosecutor general's office rehabilitated the Romanov family as "victims of political repressions".
 A criminal case was opened by the Russian government in 1993, but nobody was prosecuted on the basis that the perpetrators were dead.

-According to the official state version of the Soviet Union, ex-Tsar Nicholas Romanov, along with members of his family and retinue, were executed by firing squad by order of the Ural Regional Soviet.
-Most historians attribute the execution order to the government in Moscow, specifically Vladimir Lenin and Yakov Sverdlov, who wanted to prevent the rescue of the Imperial family by the approaching Czechoslovak Legion during the ongoing Russian Civil War.
+According to the official state version of the Soviet Union, the imperial family and retinue were executed by firing squad by order of the Ural Regional Soviet.
+Historians have debated whether the execution was sanctioned by Moscow leadership.
+Some Western historians attribute the execution order to the government in Moscow, specifically Vladimir Lenin and Yakov Sverdlov, who wanted to prevent the rescue of the imperial family by the approaching Czechoslovak Legion during the Russian Civil War.
 This is supported by a passage in Leon Trotsky's diary.
+However, other historians have cited documented orders from the All-Russian Central Committee of the Soviets preferring a public trial for Nicholas II with Trotsky as chief prosecutor and his family spared.

-A 2011 investigation concluded that, despite the opening of state archives in the post-Soviet years, no written document has been found which proves Lenin or Sverdlov ordered the executions; however, they endorsed the murders after they occurred.
-Other sources argue that Lenin and the central Soviet government had wanted to conduct a trial of the Romanovs, with Trotsky serving as prosecutor, but that the local Ural Soviet, under pressure from Left Socialist-Revolutionaries and anarchists, undertook the executions on their own initiative due to the approach of the Czechoslovaks.
+A 2011 investigation concluded that, despite the opening of state archives in the post-Soviet years, no written document has been found which proves Lenin or Sverdlov ordered the executions.
+However, they endorsed the killings after they occurred.